 Colours May Vary is one of the coolest independent bookshops in Leeds, but you won’t find many novels here.
 Instead, their shelves hold an unrivalled collection of art and design publications.
-Pop in and you’ll find coffee table-worthy books on architecture, photography and typography alongside beautifully illustrated publications that cover everything from tarot readings to Japanese fairytales.
+Pop in and you’ll find coffee table-worthy books on architecture, photography and typography alongside beautifully illustrated publications that cover everything from tarot readings to ancient mythologies.
 Their rare vintage magazines are also well worth checking out.

 Colours May Vary, Leeds Corn Exchange, Call Lane, Leeds, West Yorkshire, LS1 7BR.

 The Vinyl Whistle

 The Vinyl Whistle is a record shop run by Premier League referee Jon Moss.
 He loves music as much as football, so he’s opened a store with an extensive collection of vinyl – you’ll find everything from 70s rock to modern dancehall inside.
 A self-confessed indie addict, Jon’s dedicated a whole section of the shop to indie icons like Oasis and Pixies.
 There’s a cafe nestled at the back too, so you can enjoy a cuppa or a beer while you browse.